come-maiz/tangamandapio/posts/errbot-snap.md

 Last thing would be to push the source code we have just written to a GitHub repo, and enable the continuous delivery in build.snapcraft.io.
 Go to your server and install the bot with `sudo snap install baymax-elopio --edge`.
-Now everytime you make a change in your master repo in GitHub, the bot in your server will be automatically updated to get those changes within a few hours without any work from your side.
+Now everytime somebody from your team makes a change in the master repo in GitHub, the bot in your server will be automatically updated to get those changes within a few hours without any work from your side.

 If you are into chatops, make sure that every time you do a manual task, you also plan for some time to turn that task into a script that can be executed